xmatters/azure-monitor-integration/README.md

 1. Load in the [AzureMonitor.zip](AzureMonitor.zip) Comm Plan
 2. Review the Form's (Azure Monitor) configuration - add a default group or user in the recipients section
 3. In the Integration Builder, look up the URL for the inbound integration "AzureUnifiedAlerts" and copy this for setting up a new Action Group in Azure
+4. Then, update the Integrated Alert form to contain the designated recipient.
+This could be a dummy user and recipients can be determined by adding a [Subscription Form](https://help.xmatters.com/OnDemand/xmodwelcome/communicationplanbuilder/subscriptionforms.htm?cshid=SubscriptionFormListPlace) or logic could be added to the Inbound Integration to populate the recipients array before posting the event.

 ## Application (Azure Monitor) set up